Everyone

 The old employer must give employees notice of termination of employment.
 The new employer must provide a copy of the proposed employment agreement to employees to consider and sign before they start working for them.

-Protecting employees during restructuring
+All employees are protected during restructuring

 Every employment agreement must contain an ‘employee protection provision’ clause.